Through the Darkness to God

 In this week’s Torah portion, we read that when God appeared to the Israelites at Mount Sinai, they became extremely frightened.
 Moses tried to encourage them, but they stayed fearful and “remained at a distance.”
 Moses, however, walked closer to God.
 The verse tells us that, “Moses approached the thick darkness…” He kept walking through darkness because he understood that the darkness was “where God was.”

 We all go through dark times.
 For some of us it can be financial difficulties, for others it can be outright poverty.
 For some people it can be a seemingly irreparable marriage, and for others it can be a painful relationship with a family member.
 We might experience the loss of a loved one.
-We might experience illness — our own or that of someone we cherish.
+We might experience illness—our own or that of someone we cherish.
 But what is our reaction to dark times?
 Do we keep our distance from God?
-Or do we get closer to Him by walking through the darkness?
+Or do we get closer to Him?

 Whether you are going through tough times or enjoying an easier season of life, take some extra time today to cultivate your relationship with God through heartfelt prayer, Bible study, or just being still with Him.